Mantaseus/web-dev-questions/ideas.md

 - [X] JS - Calculator
 - [ ] JS - Live time (digital)
 - [ ] JS - div that can be toggled between being colored and being transparent
-- [ ] JS - div whose bg color can be set based on a color input's value
-- [ ] JS - Draw on a 16x16 div grid
-  - On click, the div gets colored whatever is picked in the color input
-- [ ] JS - Todo list
-  - Ability to add and remove
 - [ ] No JS - svg shapes
-- [ ] JS - dice
 - [ ] No JS - svg analog clock
 - [ ] JS - Live time (analog)
 - [ ] JS - Show alert after some time